Murder of Ann Heron: Peter Heron's alibi

 Peter Heron has long claimed that he was at work at the time of the killing.
 However, the police feel that he cannot fully account for his movements between 4 pm and 5:50 pm, the time period in which the murder occurred, and he has given conflicting accounts over the years of the exact timings of his movements that day.
-He had been in a meeting with clients at Cleveland Bridge at some point that afternoon, but while he previously claimed that this meeting started at 3:15 pm, his daughter testified on the 2022 Channel 5 documentary on the case that the meeting began at 3:45 pm and only lasted about half an hour.
+He had certainly been in a meeting with clients at Cleveland Bridge at some point that afternoon, but while he previously claimed that this meeting started at 3:15 pm, his daughter testified on the 2022 Channel 5 documentary on the case that the meeting began at 3:45 pm and only lasted about half an hour.
 Heron had originally said it started at 3:15 pm after being told by police that a former employee of his had reported seeing him driving erratically at high speed towards the murder house at 3:15 pm.
-He said in 2016 that the meeting, which was taking place only 400 meters from Aeolian House, ended at 4:30 pm, but his daughter said in 2022 that it ended at 4:20 pm, while other sources assert it ended at around 4:00 pm.
+He said in 2016 that the meeting, which was taking place only 400 meters from Aeolian House, ended at approximately 4:30 pm, but his daughter said in 2022 that it ended at approximately 4:20 pm, while other sources assert it ended at around 4:00 pm.
 Heron had also been positively identified driving his white car around a roundabout two miles from Aeolian House between 3:50 and 3:55 pm, when he was supposedly in the meeting with the clients.
-In total, three separate witnesses reported during this time seeing a car which they thought to be Heron's travelling towards Aeolian House at excessively high speed.
-Heron said that after the meeting ended he took an extremely long route back to his office through the village of Croft and Middleton St. George, meaning that he would not have driven past Aeolian House at the time Ann Heron was murdered at 5:00 pm.
-When police asked him why he did this, he said that he had gone to see a woman he was having an affair with.
+In total, three separate witnesses reported during this time seeing a car which they thought may be Heron's travelling towards Aeolian House at excessively high speed, although each gave a different description of the car.
+Heron said that after the meeting ended he took an extremely long route back to his office through the village of Croft and Middleton St. George, meaning that he would not have driven past Aeolian House during the time period Ann Heron was murdered between 4:00 pm 5:50 pm.
+When police asked him why he did this, he said that he had gone to see a woman he was later found to be having a brief affair with.